 “A very common problem is the business don’t want to step up and get involved.
 They’re not agile,” warned Ambler.
 “In a lot of orgs, we see a lot of sub- or local optimization — we have a great dev team, but they are being shot in the foot by their finance guys.”

 What you need to figure out is how everything fits together inside a large enterprise and how you can use agile to streamline all the way through.

 How Does DAD Compare with Other Agile Frameworks?

 There are many agile frameworks that look to scale agile, however the most popular only focus on scaling Scrum throughout the software development teams.

-As Mark Lines put it, “The scaling frameworks are patterns to address a particular problem — scaling up the development effort for a very large team.
+As Lines put it, “The scaling frameworks are patterns to address a particular problem — scaling up the development effort for a very large team.
 They are all enterprise frameworks and solutions for solving enterprise problems.”

 DAD’s objective is not just to specifically to solve that problem.

 Lines calls it “a collection of good ideas to address particular team-based and org-based concepts.”

 “Every day you make dozens of decisions to try and be successful.
 People aren’t aware the decisions are available to them.
 We lay out options — like mod programming or pair programming,” Lines said, as they work to present the choices available to the wider organization.